Vagish Shastri

-Vagish Shastri (born Bhagirath Prasad Tripathi; 15 July 1935 – 11 May 2022) was an Indian scholar known for his work in Sanskrit grammar, linguistics, tantra, and yoga.
-He developed a system of Sanskrit learning that he termed "Vagyoga", which aimed to simplify the process of learning the language.

-In 2018, the Government of India conferred upon him the Padma Shri award in recognition of his contributions to literature and education.
+Vagish Shastri (born Bhagirath Prasad Tripathi; 15 July 1935 – 11 May 2022) was an Indian scholar who specialized in Sanskrit grammar, linguistics, and tantra, as well as yoga.
+Vagish Shastri was one of the world’s foremost authorities on the Sanskrit language.
+He developed a method he named Vagyoga.
+In 2018, the Government of India awarded him the Padma Shri for his contributions to literature and education.

-Academic career
+Biography

-Vagish Shastri was born in Khurai, a town in the present-day state of Madhya Pradesh, in 1934.
-He received his early education in Khurai, Vrindavan, and Benaras (now Varanasi).
-In 1959, he completed a master's degree in Vyākaraṇa Āchārya (Sanskrit grammar) and began teaching at Tikmani Sanskrit Grammar College in Varanasi.

-In 1964, he earned a PhD (Vidyāvāridhi) in grammar and historical linguistics.
-He received a diploma in German in 1966, followed by a D.Litt.
+Vagish Shastri was born in Khurai, a town in the state of Madhya Pradesh of India, in 1934.
+He received early education in Khurai, Vrindavan, and Benaras (now Varanasi).
+In 1959, he earned a master's degree in Vyākaraṇa Āchārya (Master of Sanskrit Grammar) and began his career as a Sanskrit educator at Tikmani Sanskrit Grammar College in Varanasi.
+In 1964, he earned his PhD (Vidyāvāridhi) in Grammar and Historical Linguistics.
+He received a German diploma in 1966 and a D.Litt.
 (Vāchaspati) in 1969 from Sampurnanand Sanskrit University.

-In 1970, he was appointed Director and Professor at the Research Institute of Sampurnanand Sanskrit University, where he served for approximately three decades.
+In 1970, he became Director and Professor of the Research Institute at Sampurnanand Sanskrit University, Varanasi and held that position for three decades.